akka/akka-http/docs/src/main/paradox/scala/http/client-side/request-level.md

 @@@

 @@@ note
-The request-level API is implemented on top of a connection pool that is shared inside the ActorSystem.
+The request-level API is implemented on top of a connection pool that is shared inside the actor system.
 A consequence of using a pool is that long-running requests block a connection while running and starve other requests.
 Make sure not to use the request-level API for long-running requests like long-polling GET requests.
 Use the @ref[Connection-Level Client-Side API](connection-level.md) or an extra pool just for the long-running connection instead.